Doi-Works/core/doc/build-osx.md

         make check

-4. You can also create a .dmg that contains the .app bundle (optional):
+4. You can also create a .dmg that contains the .app build (optional):

         make deploy